 - Placing markings or symbols on written or mailed items that identify them as being related to debt collection

-Know Your Rights Under the Fair Debt Collection Practices Act
+What Are My Rights Under the Fair Debt Collection Practices Act?

 The Fair Debt Collection Practices Act (“FDCPA”) forbids debt collection agencies from behaving in a certain way when attempting to recover unpaid debts.
 If a debt collection agency violates a provision of the FDCPA, you may be able to use it to your advantage during bankruptcy—or without even filing bankruptcy at all.

-Evidence of a violation may allow you to take several courses of legal action, including:
+Evidence of a violation may allow you to take several courses of legal action:

 - Reporting the harassment to the Arizona Attorney General